Wyndham City Council's Commitment to Child Safety

-Wyndham City Council are committed to safeguarding children under the age of 18 while enabling their participation as valued members of our community.
+There is also a range of measures put in place including risk management, monitoring and reporting systems, mandatory training and practices that strengthen child safety organisation wide.
 We recognise the importance of child safety in the provision of quality community services.
 All children and young people who attend services, programs, events, and community spaces have a right to feel safe, be safe, and be heard.
-We will maintain a child safe environment, and value a culture of safety within council and its operations.

 What are the Child Safe Standards?